SayLending.com Financial Network

 Most homeowners will either sale or refinance the home.

-The advantages of 40-year or 50-year mortgages is that you can afford a higher priced home.
+The advantages of 40-year or 50-year mortgages is that you can afford higher priced homes.
 The disadvantages of 40-year or 50-year mortgages is that you are building little equity and paying higher interest rate charges.

 Prepayment Options